 Enjoy and hope you have a safe and happy holiday! 🇺🇸

 I used about 6-inch long wooden kabobs.
 If yours are longer, just add another set of fruits (but you’ll need extra fruit if you want to make a full 12 kabobs).
 Make as many of these as you want - it’s easy to adjust the quantities or you can just make them until you run out of ingredients.
+The nutrition information will vary based on the ingredients you choose.

 Serving Size: 1